-If you have a project that requires mineralogical, petrological, or geochemical characterization, ATL, a WBE certified company, has an experienced professional geologist and petrographer who is trained in the use of a variety of microanalytical techniques.
+If you have a project that requires mineralogical, petrological, or geochemical characterization, ATL has an experienced professional geologist and petrographer who is trained in the use of a variety of microanalytical techniques.

 For more information, contact Dr. Christopher Kelson, PhD, PG at 315-386-4578, info@atlantictesting.com, or visit AtlanticTesting.com.